Interoperability: Desktop

-The desktop interoperability (also known as interop) is a sub-section of the software interoperability.
-In the early days, the focus of ‘interop’ was to integrate web-applications with other web-applications.
-Over time, open-system ‘containers’ were developed to create a virtual desktop environment in which these applications could be registered and then communicate with each other using simple pub/sub patterns.
-Rudimentary UI capabilities were also supported allowing windows to be grouped with other windows.
-Today, the desktop interoperability has evolved into full-service interop platforms which include container support, basic exchange between web and web, but also native support for other application types and advanced window management.
+Desktop interoperability is a subset of software interoperability.
+In the early days, the focus of interoperability was to integrate web applications with other web applications.
+Over time, open-system containers were developed to create a virtual desktop environment in which these applications could be registered and then communicate with each other using simple publish–subscribe patterns.
+Rudimentary UI capabilities were also supported, allowing windows to be grouped with other windows.
+Today, desktop interoperability has evolved into full-service platforms that include container support, basic exchange between web and web, but also native support for other application types and advanced window management.
 The very latest interop platforms also include application services such as universal search, notifications, user permissions and preferences, 3rd party application connectors and language adapters for in-house applications.

 Information search

 Search interoperability refers to the ability of two or more information collections to be searched by a single query.

-Specifically related to web-based search, the challenge of interoperability stems from the fact designers of web resources typically have little or no need to concern themselves with exchanging information with other web resources.
+Specifically related to web-based search, the challenge of interoperability stems from the fact that designers of web resources typically have little or no need to concern themselves with exchanging information with other web resources.
 Federated Search technology, which does not place format requirements on the data owner, has emerged as one solution to search interoperability challenges.
-In addition, standards, such as OAI-PMH, RDF, and SPARQL, have emerged recently that also help address the issue of search interoperability related to web resources.
+In addition, standards, such as Open Archives Initiative Protocol for Metadata Harvesting, Resource Description Framework, and SPARQL, have emerged that also help address the issue of search interoperability related to web resources.
 Such standards also address broader topics of interoperability, such as allowing data mining.